sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 # Management console

+> NOTE: In Sourcegraph v3.11 the management console and critical configuration were removed and all properties moved into the site configuration.
+See the [migration notes for Sourcegraph v3.11+](migration/3_11.md) for more information.

 The management console is a separate service used to edit Sourcegraph's [critical configuration](config/critical_config.md).

 Critical configuration includes things like authentication providers, the external URL, and the license key.
 This configuration is separate from the regular [site configuration](config/site_config.md), because an error here could make Sourcegraph inaccessible, except through the management console.